Sexual assault: Germany

+As of 2025, the Criminal Code (Strafgesetzbuch) reads:

-Subsections (3), (4) and (5) provide additional stipulations on sentencing depending on aggravating or mitigating circumstances.
+Subsection (2) defines situations where the victim was unable to consent or coerced as having the same penalty.
+The other subsections provide additional stipulations on sentencing depending on aggravating or mitigating circumstances.

-Section 178 provides that "If the offender through sexual assault or rape (section 177) causes the death of the victim at least by gross negligence the penalty shall be imprisonment for life or not less than ten years."
+Section 178 provides that "If, by committing sexual assault, sexual coercion or rape (section 177), the offender causes the victim's death at least recklessly, the penalty is imprisonment for life or imprisonment for a term of at least 10 years."

 Republic of Ireland

 As in many other jurisdictions, the term sexual assault is generally used to describe non-penetrative sexual offences.
 Section 2 of the Criminal Law (Rape) Act of 1981 states that a man has committed rape if he has sexual intercourse with a woman who at the time of the intercourse does not consent to it, and at that time he knows that she does not consent to the intercourse or he is reckless as to whether she does or does not consent to it.
 Under Section 4 of the Criminal Law (Rape Amendment) Act of 1990, rape means a sexual assault that includes penetration (however slight) of the anus or mouth by the penis or penetration (however slight) of the vagina by any object held or manipulated by another person.
 The maximum penalty for rape in Ireland is imprisonment for life.